WARNING: Because this study has many datasets, the download all files option has been suppressed, and you will need to download one dataset at a time.

 Chilton, Roland, and Dee Weber.
 Uniform Crime Reporting Program Data [United States]: Arrests by Age, Sex, and Race for Police Agencies in Metropolitan Statistical Areas, 1960-1997.
 ICPSR02538-v2.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2000. http://doi.org/10.3886/ICPSR02538.v2
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2000. https://doi.org/10.3886/ICPSR02538.v2

-Persistent URL: http://doi.org/10.3886/ICPSR02538.v2
+Persistent URL: https://doi.org/10.3886/ICPSR02538.v2

 Date of Collection:

 metropolitan statistical areas in the United States from January 1960

 Data Collection Notes:

 (1) Starting in 1974, the data were provided monthly